 “It’ll take a lifetime to give back all that was given to me,” Sally Latimer said at the start of another busy day at the Monacan Indian Nation Food Bank in central Virginia, which works with the Blue Ridge Area Food Bank.

 Sally and her staff of four were preparing for a contactless distribution, serving Native American families in their community.

 Prior to the Covid-19 pandemic, they served up to 35 families each month.
 Today, their outreach is ten times that.

 When Sally joined the food bank in 2018, she wanted to help her tribe.
-One in four Native Americans is food insecure, and Monacans, she said, have long been discriminated against in rural Amherst County.
+One in five Native Americans is food insecure, and Monacans, she said, have long been discriminated against in rural Amherst County.

 But she also wanted to use the food bank to build community and understanding for everyone.
 After all, Sally knew what it was like to be hungry.